Spain: World Heritage Sites

-Spain has 50 World Heritage Sites.
+Spain has fifty World Heritage Sites.
 These include the landscape of Monte Perdido in the Pyrenees, which is shared with France, the Prehistoric Rock Art Sites of the Côa Valley and Siega Verde, which is shared with Portugal, the Heritage of Mercury, shared with Slovenia and the Ancient and Primeval Beech Forests, shared with other countries of Europe.
-In addition, Spain has also 14 Intangible cultural heritage, or "Human treasures".
+In addition, Spain also has fourteen items of intangible cultural heritage, or "Human treasures".